vincent-thompson/predicting_album_critical_reception/README.md

 ### Target Variable

-- Metascore, a weighted average of critic reviews, [as aggregrated by metacritic](https://www.metacritic.com/about-metascores)
+- Metascore, a weighted average of critic reviews, [as aggregrated by metacritic](https://www.metacritic.com/about-metascores) (range: 0 - 100)

 ### Features
 Each of these was looked into, but not all of them ended up being used in the final model